 "Grassland" means terrestrial ecosystems dominated by herbaceous or shrub vegetation for at least five years continuously.
 It includes meadows or pasture that is cropped for hay but excludes land cultivated for other crop production and cropland lying temporarily fallow.
 It further excludes continuously forested areas unless these are agroforestry systems, which include land-use systems where trees are managed together with crops or animal production systems in agricultural settings.
 The dominance of herbaceous or shrub vegetation means that their combined ground cover is larger than the canopy cover of trees.

-"Natural highly biodiverse grassland" and "non-natural highly biodiverse grassland" are distinguished:
+"Natural highly biodiverse grassland":

 - a) "Natural highly biodiverse grassland" means grassland that: - i.
 Would remain in the absence of human intervention; and - ii.
 Maintains the naturals species composition and ecological characteristics and processes.